Chapter 4 – The Faculty

 4.63.10 Communication involving department business by department members to the administration of the University should be through the chairperson.
 It is recognized that a faculty member has a right to appeal decisions of a chairperson to the dean of the college if such decisions relate specifically to that individual.
 It is also recognized that the chairperson has a correlative right to be informed of such discussions and to discuss them with the appropriate academic dean.

-4.63.11 Outside activities of any department member which are, or might be readily interpreted to be, representative of the department, shall be brought by the member to the attention of the chairperson.
-The chairperson shall clear with his/her appropriate superior if s/he deems it advisable or if such action is required by regulations.
+4.63.11 Outside activities of department members which are, or might be readily interpreted to be, representative of the department, shall be brought by faculty members to the attention of chairpersons.
+Chairpersons shall clear with their appropriate superior if they deem it advisable or if such action is required by regulations. #21-22-6

 4.64.10 Processions.
-Every faculty member shall participate in faculty processions unless excused by the President or by his/her dean or director.
-Other members of the staff engaged in administration, teaching, research and extension may participate but shall notify the marshall in advance so that each may be assigned a place in the procession.
+All faculty members shall participate in faculty processions unless excused by the President or by their dean or director.
+Other members of the staff engaged in administration, teaching, research and extension may participate but shall notify the marshall in advance so that each may be assigned a place in the procession. #21-22-6

 4.65.10 Secretarial Assistance.
 Secretarial assistance provided for the department shall be available to all members.
 The use of secretarial help and office supplies shall be limited to legitimate department or University business.
 During periods of peak loads, work for individual members may be channeled through the chairperson so that priorities may be assigned.
 If members are writing long professional publications which involve excessive labor and time of the department secretary, additional secretarial assistance shall be sought.

 4.70.10 The Graduate Faculty.
-The membership of the Graduate Faculty shall comprise the following President, Provost, Vice President for Research and Economic Development, Dean of the Graduate School, Vice Provosts, deans of graduate professional schools, deans of colleges in which departments offer programs leading to advanced degrees, chairpersons of departments authorized to offer graduate degree programs, the Dean of University Libraries and members of the instructional, research and library faculty who either teach one or more courses on the 500, 600 or 900 level on a continuing basis, serve as major professors sponsoring graduate students, or serve as members of the committees supervising the work of graduate students.
-When a person ceases to perform the function or functions qualifying him or her for membership on the Graduate Faculty, he or she ceases to be a member.
-Reviews of their Graduate Faculty shall be made by Departments or Programs at least once every four years.
-Recommendations for removal of a Graduate Faculty member who has ceased to perform the functions required for membership shall come from the Departments or Programs to the Graduate Council through the Dean of the Graduate School.
-The Graduate Council may either confirm or deny the recommendation.
+The membership of the Graduate Faculty shall be comprised of the President, Provost, Vice President for Research and Economic Development, Dean of the Graduate School, Vice Provosts, deans of colleges in which departments offer programs leading to advanced degrees, chairpersons of departments authorized to offer graduate degree programs, the Dean of University Libraries and members of the instructional, research and library faculty who have been granted Graduate Faculty Status by the Graduate Council.
+Additional Graduate Faculty members from outside the University may be appointed to serve on graduate committees according to the policies of the Graduate Council.
+URI faculty maintain Graduate Faculty membership by either teaching one or more courses on the 500, 600 or 900 level, serving as major professors sponsoring graduate students, or serving as members of the committees supervising the work of graduate students.
+Reviews of their Graduate Faculty shall be made by the academic Deans in conjunction with Departments or Programs at least once every four years.
+Recommendations for removal of a Graduate Faculty member who has ceased to perform the functions required for membership shall come from the academic Dean to the Graduate Council through the Dean of the Graduate School.
+The Graduate Council may either confirm or deny the recommendation. #21-22-6, # 21-22-39

 4.70.12 Notice of the business to be conducted at each meeting of the Graduate Faculty shall be given in the call of the meeting.
 Written notice thereof shall be mailed to all members of the Graduate Faculty at least one week in advance of the meeting.